 The student will be required to successfully complete one radiographic interpretation.
-Students will be tested only on the Full Mouth Radiographic Survey this semester.
 This evaluation requires the student to identify landmarks, suspicious areas, restorations, unusual conditions and technique errors which are pointed out by the instructor on the exam.
 The date for the evaluation will be TBA.
 A score of 90% or higher is required for successful completion of this evaluation.
 Failure to meet this score on the second try may result in dismissal from DHYG 2262.